knordstrom/RAGTest/README.rst

   #.
 Download credentials from the google cloud console at https://console.cloud.google.com/apis/credentials and place them in the `resources` folder as `gmail_creds.json`
   #.
 Set your GROQ key as an environment variable `GROQ_API_KEY`.
 You can also do this through a .env file in the root folder of the project
   #.
 Run the flask app with `make run` or `flask --app api/main run --port=5010`
+  #.
+Follow the temporary instructions for downloading conversations from slack's API and storing them in the weaviate server (see below under Slack)

 Usage
 -----